 So, how does it work?
 All you need to do is add ½ cup of buttermilk and ¼ teaspoon of baking soda to the rest of your ingredients to substitute for one teaspoon of baking powder.
 But, in order to maintain the consistency and texture of the final product, you’ll need to decrease the number of other liquids that you add.

 1 Teaspoon Baking Powder = ½ Cup Buttermilk + ¼ Teaspoon Baking Soda.

 Cream of tartar, or potassium hydrogen tartrate, is an acidic white powder that results from winemaking.
 People often use it to stabilize creams and egg whites and also to help avoid the formation of sugar crystals.
 But thanks to its acidic nature, cream of tartar is also a perfect substitute for baking powder that you can find in the spice aisle of any grocery store.

-The substitution is extremely easy, as all you have to do is add ½ teaspoon cream of tartar and ¼ teaspoon baking soda to your ingredients in order to replace one teaspoon baking powder.
+The substitution is extremely easy, as all you have to do is add ½ teaspoon of cream of tartar and ¼ teaspoon of baking soda to your ingredients in order to replace one teaspoon of baking powder.

 Vinegar is made through a fermentation process, in which alcohol is converted to acetic acid by bacteria.
 And while it has a strong flavor and aroma, vinegar is a popular ingredient in all sorts of recipes.
 As a matter of fact, its low pH makes vinegar an ideal substitute for baking powder.

-If you want to substitute for one teaspoon baking powder, you need to add ¼ teaspoon baking soda and ½ teaspoon vinegar to your dish.
+If you want to substitute for one teaspoon of baking powder, you need to add ¼ teaspoon of baking soda and ½ teaspoon of vinegar to your dish.
 Yet, keep in mind that you should use white vinegar as it won’t change the color of your final product.